 The first day setting up was a very long day for sure…

 But the owner, Lisa couldn’t have been more helpful and accommodating.
 And her nickname is MacGyver!

 She nicely offered me price tags and a non-smudge pen to use until my new price tags came in and she even fixed a broken wheel on a french market basket that I wanted to show off in my booth.

-She has the best candy treats too with an old fashioned candy counter available in the store!
+She has the best candy treats too with an old-fashioned candy counter available in the store!

-As this week comes to an end, my vintage window booth is all set up at the Vintage Soul and next week I’ll be adding all my custom price tags, sign, and starting back out to go “Thrifting with the Gals“.
+As this week comes to an end, my vintage window booth is all set up at the Vintage Soul and next week I’ll be adding all my custom price tags, and sign, and starting back out to go “Thrifting with the Gals“.

 And if you’re ever in the Manchester, Vermont area stop in and say hello at The Vintage Soul, it is there you will find all my collections in the window.
 Yeah!

 I’m so glad you dropped by, and if you are new to my blog, welcome!
 I hope you enjoyed your visit with us here today from our Home in Vermont.